hrnrxb/Advanced-Code-Plagiarism-Detection-Tool/README.md

 # 🔍 Advanced Code Plagiarism Detection Tool

-Tired of manually checking student assignments for copying?
+Tired of manually checking student assignments for copying?😥

 This **Python-based Plagiarism Detector** uses advanced code analysis techniques to automatically identify suspicious similarities between student submissions.
 It goes beyond simple text matching — it understands code *structure*, making it nearly impossible to fool with basic tricks like renaming variables or reformatting.

 Perfect for teachers, TAs, or coding bootcamps looking to **maintain academic integrity** with minimal effort.